abdanhafidz/DawetAI/README.md

 ```

 ## Future Feature Development
-There are several improvement to do, somekind *Information Retrieval (IR)* from Wiki-pedia, Google, or other glosaries can be charged to the model loading process before the model predicting the result from the given prompt, we can customize it via prompt frame :
+There are several improvement to do, somekind *Information Retrieval (IR)* from Wiki-pedia, Google, or other glosaries can be charged to the model loading process before predicting the result from given prompt, we can customize it via prompt frame :

 ```python